Sustainable tourism - a responsible travel company

-All of the companies are run as profit-making venture but their character is more of a social enterprise.
-Where possible we try to ensure that every holiday has an identifiable local benefit, and this is connected to Moving Mountains which is a non profit we set up to manage many community projects and developmental programmes and complement the revenue that the company was bringing.
+All of the companies are run as profit-making ventures but their character is more of a social enterprise.
+Where possible we try to ensure that every holiday has an identifiable local benefit, and this is connected to Moving Mountains which is a non-profit that Gavin set up to manage many community projects and developmental programmes and complement the revenue that the company was bringing.

-The non-profit provides capital investment into infrastructure and facilities like electricity, machinery and buildings; the company then generates revenue from tourism for the local stakeholders to get an income and build on the business opportunity.
+The non-profit organisation 'MM' provides capital investment into infrastructure and facilities like electricity, machinery and buildings; the company 'AA' then generates revenue from tourism for the local stakeholders to get an income and build on the business opportunity.

 We emphatically endeavour to be a socially conscious tour operator, creating long term benefits in social value from our holidays for our local partners and owners.
 We think of this as 'value' and 'quality' in a holiday, as much as we aim for high standards in guiding and management.

 It is a main concern of ours that an employee in any of our satellite offices should have the opportunity to create a long term career out of tourism and receive funding and encouragement to grow within the company.
 We actively promote this vision of equality in the workforce which has been hugely rewarding as well as a diverse and colourful challenge.

 The different 'AA' companies set up by Adventure Alternative have by and large flourished and many still employ the same people who were involved at the beginning.
 Investing in the training and development of staff has enabled the operation to grow organically.
 Each company has its own organic growth journey, and our role is to adapt each support package for each organisation and culture.
 This challenge has given us a lot of great memories and fun over the years.
 It has also given its fair share of disappointments and failures.